 There are new regulations for companies incorporated after 1 October 2009.
 They provide new Articles of Association for these companies and will:

-- apply by default if other Articles are not adopted
+- apply by default if other articles aren’t adopted

 - allow its directors to determine a director’s remuneration

 Directors can decide what remuneration to pay and when.
-There is no need for a resolution of the company’s shareholders at its Annual General Meeting (AGM).
+There’s no need for a resolution of the company’s shareholders at its Annual General Meeting (AGM).
 In such cases payment of director’s fees are regarded as earnings for the purpose of entitlement to SSP on the date payment was made.

 Companies incorporated before 1 October 2009

-The previous standard Articles, which apply in default, continue to apply.
+The previous standard articles, which apply in default, continue to apply.
 An ordinary resolution is required to determine director’s remuneration.
 The method of calculating director’s remuneration by an annual figure (after an ordinary resolution has been passed by shareholders) will apply to these companies.
-Any payments made in anticipation of the annual vote cannot be taken into account for calculating AWE.
+Any payments made in anticipation of the annual vote can’t be taken into account for calculating AWE.